auth0/node-jsonwebtoken/README.md

 If `payload` is not a buffer or a string, it will be coerced into a string using `JSON.stringify`.

-If any `expiresInMinutes`, `audience`, `subject`, `issuer` are not provided, there is no default.
+If any `expiresIn`, `audience`, `subject`, `issuer` are not provided, there is no default.
 The jwt generated won't include those properties in the payload.

 Additional headers can be provided via the `headers` object.